sveinpg/build-your-own-react/README.md

 The dev server should now be running on http://localhost:1234

+## Examples

+Need to test your implementation?

+We have provided you with some examples you can use in `src/examples`

 # The structure

 If you've already looked in the `/react-dom` directory or `/react` directory, you might have noticed that they